js216/mp135_boot/remove_optee/README.md

 - Configure all clocks from Linux

-- (Work in progress!)
-Disable SMC calls from Linux

 Note that removing OP-TEE is NOT supported by official ST resources, where the secure OS is strongly recommended to be used for power management using the SCMI interface, clock configuration, ETZPC setup, etc.